Test in production without watermarks.

 Developer OEM Subscription:

-This package authorizes one developer to create an unlimited of custom applications using the product, and the applications are allowed to be distributed in any form to any number of geographic locations.
+This package authorizes one developer to create an unlimited number of custom applications using the product, and these applications are allowed to be distributed in any form to any number of geographic locations.

 Pricing: Starts from $3395 per year.